Updated: Nov. 2024

 The DMO will be responsible for receiving and processing any exemption letters from retailers selling in-scope containers.
 They will also be obligated to consider the strategic placement of return points, to ensure an accessible and comprehensive network of return points.
 Online retailers will also sit with the DMO’s remit, ensuring a takeback service is offered in respect of online purchases from day one.

-There will be a gap between the launch of Extended Producer Responsibility for packaging and the launch of DRS for drinks containers.
+There will be a gap between the launch of Extended Producer Responsibility (EPR) for packaging and the launch of DRS for drinks containers.
 Producers of packaging due to be captured under the DRS will be required to continue to meet current recycling obligations through the PRN system and will not need to join the new EPR system during the gap.

 How can Anthesis support you?